Democrats Have Wrapped Their Public Case On Impeachment. What Comes Next?

 Trump, however, didn't mention corruption in either conversation, according to witnesses who listened in.

-What he did say was "Biden," because he wanted Zelenskiy to investigate what Republicans allege may have been improper activity involving former Vice President Joe Biden and his son, Hunter, who was paid by a Ukrainian company.
+What he did say was "Biden," because he wanted Zelenskiy to investigate what Republicans allege may have been improper activity involving former Vice President Joe Biden and his son Hunter, who was paid by a Ukrainian company.

-The Bidens haven't been accused of breaking the law but each time Democrats have used their majority to convene a discussion about Ukraine in Congress, it has presented an opening for minority Republicans to restate allegations about Joe and Hunter Biden.
+The Bidens haven't been accused of breaking the law, but each time Democrats have used their majority to convene a discussion about Ukraine in Congress, it has presented an opening for minority Republicans to restate allegations about Joe and Hunter Biden.

 His excellency the ambassador